Reading rhythms in sheet music

 A tie joins the rhythmic value of two notes together into a single note.
 Ties are most often seen in rhythms where a note is played across a bar line:

-The durations that are notated using ties are frequently equivalent to that of common note symbols, and the tied notes in this rhythm are equivalent to a half note.
+The durations that are notated using ties are frequently equivalent to those of common note symbols, and the tied notes in this rhythm are equivalent to a half note.
 Using ties for cross-bar notes improves readability because it means that the first note symbol after a bar line always aligns with the downbeat.

 Just isolate the tied pattern as a figure, and practise it by listening to and clapping the rhythm while looking at the notation.
 I'd recommend forming such figures to contain a uniform number of beats so they can be looped seamlessly.